CogitoNTNU/course-on-cnn-and-pytorch/README.md

 ![connect to hosted runtime](docs/images/connect-to-hosted-runtime.png)

-The tasks is created such that tasks do not depend on each other, so you can start from any task you want.
-The tasks are designed to be self-contained, so you can run each task independently and so you do not get consequential errors.

 </div>
 </details>

+The course is designed so you can follow along step-by-step.
+Each section builds on the previous one, but tasks are self-contained to minimize dependencies.
+Experiment: Feel free to modify the code and experiment.
+Playing with the parameters and code will help deepen your understanding.

 ## Contributors
 This course was created by one of our most skilled members **Ulrik Røsby** to share his knowledge and expertise with the rest of the members of **Cogito NTNU**.
 He has designed this course to provide a comprehensive learning experience for anyone interested in deep learning and CNNs using PyTorch.